Best Places to Visit in Nuwara Eliya Best Places to Visit in Nuwara Eliya

 2. Ramboda Falls in Nuwara Eliya

-On your day trip route, you’ll likely pass multiple waterfalls, cascading down the stone slabs between the lush greenery.
+On the day trip, we passed multiple waterfalls cascading down the stone slabs between the greenery.
 One of them is on the side of the road—you can’t miss it!
-I enjoyed getting into the water here to cool down and climbing further up to the other levels.
+We got into the water here to cool down and then climbed further up to the other levels.
 However, be careful as some parts are slippery.

 No time to read now?